 Looking for more strategies and ideas for teaching reading and writing skills in your language arts classroom?
 Here are some additional posts to help you teach language arts to your struggling learners.
 You'll find hands-on, engaging lessons, intervention tools and techniques, and ways to help struggling learners grasp challenging language concepts.

 Looking for something new to use for teaching reading and writing skills?
 No problem!
 I've got you covered.

 Sign up to get a free resource for your classroom and new strategies and ideas for teaching reading, writing, grammar, and spelling in your classroom.
 Both options below offer a multi-grade sampler that you can print what you need for your learners.

 This is ideal for students who need more consist practice with language & grammar skills.
-The format focuses on target skills that build in complexity across the week to help students work toward mastery.
+The format builds in complexity across the week to help students work toward mastery.
 Enter your information to get a free trial week to help you with teaching reading and writing skills.

 Using photos instead of text can level the playing field for struggling readers.
-This format focuses on using pictures to practice comprehension skills to build confidence and competence without decoding interfering.
+This format focuses on using fun & thought provoking pictures to practice comprehension skills to build confidence and competence without decoding interfering.
 Download a sample set to try it out now.

 Hey!
 I’m Rebecca.
 I’m a 15+ year veteran of education including teaching special education, general education, and coaching teachers working with struggling learners.